 Dental lasers are modern dental tools that have enhanced dental patients’ experiences.
-Plantation, Florida dentist Dr. Uttma Dham uses a Fotona Laser to whiten teeth, treat gum disease, remove lesions, shape teeth for dental fillings, and conduct root canals.
-Using lasers helps dentists work extremely precisely and can shorten healing times from invasive procedures.
+Plantation, Florida dentist Dr. Uttma Dham uses a Fotona Laser to whiten teeth, treat gum disease, remove lesions, shape teeth for fillings, and conduct root canal procedures.
+Using lasers help our dentists work extremely precisely and can shorten healing times from invasive procedures.

 Dental lasers offer multiple benefits over traditional dental surgical methods.
 Some of these include: